epicosy/phd_thesis/scripts/README.md

 **Output**:
 - A Sankey diagram saved as `sankey_software_language_cwe.png` in the results/rq1 directory

+### 6. plots_methods.py

+**Purpose**: This script generates donut charts showing the distribution of data from various CSV files, providing visual representations of CWE-ID, Software Type, and Product-Language distributions.

+**Algorithm**:
+1. Load data from CSV files:
+   - CWE-ID data from cve_ids_in_apps_with_cwe.csv
+   - Software Type data from software_type.csv
+   - Product-Language data from products_language.csv
+2. For each dataset, create a donut chart by:
+   - Counting occurrences of each value in the specified column
+   - Calculating percentages for each value
+   - Grouping low occurrence values (below a configurable threshold) into an "Others" category
+   - Sorting values by count in descending order
+3. Configure the charts with:
+   - Labels outside the plot pointing to the slices
+   - Spacing between slices
+   - Custom center text
+   - Custom color schemes for each chart
+4. Save the charts as PNG images in the results/rq1 directory

+**Dependencies**:
+- pandas
+- plotly
+- os
+- kaleido (for saving plotly figures as static images)

+**Output**:
+- Three donut charts saved in the results/rq1 directory:
+  - `cwe_distribution_donut.png`: Shows the distribution of CWE-IDs in the CVE data
+  - `software_type_distribution_donut.png`: Shows the distribution of software types
+  - `product_language_distribution_donut.png`: Shows the distribution of programming languages in the products

 ## Programming Language Classification

 The script `get_products_language.py` uses a classification system for programming languages defined in `language_extension_mapping.json`.
 This classification is used to prioritize which language to associate with a software product when multiple languages are detected.
 The languages are categorized as follows: